Prostitution in Qatar

-Prostitution in Qatar is illegal and carries severe punishment of several years in prison.
+Prostitution is illegal in Qatar and carries severe punishment of several years in prison.
 Prostitution normally takes place in bars, nightclubs and hotels.
 There are occasional clamp-downs and the prostitutes are arrested and deported.

+History

+During the era of slavery in Qatar, prostitution was connected to slavery.
+The Islamic Law formally prohibited prostitution.
+However, since the principle of concubinage in Islam in Islamic Law allowed a man to have intercourse with his female slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who after intercourse returned his ownership of her to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.
+Slavery in Qatar was however abolished in 1952.

 Legal situation

-Like other Gulf countries, prostitution and related activities are illegal.
+Like other Persian Gulf countries, prostitution and related activities are illegal.
 Chapter 6 of the Penal Code deals with Instigation of Debauchery, Dissipation and Fornication: